 In August 1968, the civil rights movement had begun conducting marches, and in October 1968 and January 1969 marches in Derry were attacked by the RUC.
 “You are now entering Free Derry”, on the northern gable of Lecky Street – later known as “Free Derry Corner” – was first painted in January 1969 and has existed continuously since then.
+(Free Derry Corner has its own Visual History page.)
 The Battle Of The Bogside took place in August 1969 and on the 14th, after two days of rioting, the British Army were brought into Northern Ireland.

 In response to the civil rights movement the Ulster Volunteer Force (UVF), a loyalist paramilitary organisation, formed in 1966, fearing that the protests would reactivate the Irish Republican Army (IRA).
-And, in response to violence against Catholics in 1968 and 1969, the Provisional IRA split from the what then became known as the “Official” IRA.
+And, in response to violence against Catholics in 1968 and 1969, the Provisional IRA split from what then became known as the “Official” IRA.
 Graffiti in support of the Provisionals, as opposed to the Officials, would make that clear by adding a “P” in front of “IRA”.

 The power of internment without trial was used in August 1971 in Operation Demetrius.
 342 people were arrested, all of them from the CNR community.
 On January 31, 1972 – Bloody Sunday – 13 people at an anti-internment protest were killed by British Army Paratroopers and a 14th would later die of his injuries.
 A memorial was raised to the victims of Bloody Sunday in 1974.

 A Northern Ireland Assembly and Council of Ireland were established in 1974, sharing power between PUL and CNR representatives, but direct British rule was reinstated after a 14-day strike orchestrated by the Ulster Workers Council and Ulster Army Council.

 Special Category (political prisoner) Status was suspended in March 1976 and prisoners began the “blanket” protest in September, eventually leading to the hunger strikes of 1980 and 1981.
 (These will be discussed in more detail in Visual History 03.)